Ginj-capture/Ginj/howto_build.md

     - build_installer.install4j
    to e.g. "0.4.5" or "0.4.5-pre"
 3. Commit and push (possibly after merging branch onto master)
-4. Build the project first with clean + compile, then run maven's assembly plugin (Ginj>Plugins>assembly>assembly-single).
+4. Build the project: clean, then package.
+It will run maven's assembly plugin to create a single jar.
-   (Note: if it doesn't show up, refresh the maven list of targets using the reload button)
 5. Rename the resulting file in target/ from e.g. Ginj-0.4.5-jar-with-dependencies.jar to just Ginj.jar
+6. Delete previous version from releases/ folder
-6. Launch Install4j, then:
+7. Launch Install4j, then:
     - check that the version has been updated in the "Application info" tab
     - check that "build all" is selected in the "Build" tab on the left
     - click the "build project" button at the top
-7. Go to https://github.com/Ginj-capture/Ginj/releases and click "Draft a new release" at the right
+8. Go to https://github.com/Ginj-capture/Ginj/releases and click "Draft a new release" on the right
     - fill the "Tag version" field with e.g "v0.4.5"
     - fill the "Release title" field with e.g. "Release v0.4.5"
     - fill the "Describe this release" with a text.
 Use hyphens to list the changes